 Low and High Impact Car Accidents

 Many people believe that only a serious impact will cause whiplash.
-The reality is that this is one of the most common injuries reported after an accident, especially if the victim was rear ended.
+The reality is that this is one of the most common injuries reported after a car accident, especially if the victim was rear ended.
 People can also have painful whiplash after a fall or impact that forcefully jared the neck or spine.
 This injury is also seen with victims of assault.
 A number of factors contribute to developing a whiplash injury.
 These include:

 - How the head is positioned when the impact happens.

 - The weight, height and physical health of the victim.